 It’s important to know that variations like this happen with other paint ranges, too.
 For example, I bought a bottle of Brassy Brass from Vallejo lately that was much lighter than the bottle I got years ago.

-Warpaints Acrylics are high-quality acrylic paints, consistency and opacity are excellent except for very few colours, like in all paint ranges.
 Warpaints cater to a lot of different needs.
 For historic and military wargamers, there are a lot of tinted greys and drab and olive greens to experiment with, while there are loads of bright paints for fantasy and sci-fi collectors as well.
-It’s a very complete range.
-Compared to other competitors like Games Workshop, Vallejo Game Colour or Privateer Press, it’s the second largest paint range.
-There are very few gaps, the only colours I’m personally missing personally would be a dark turquoise, a dark blue-grey and a dark blueish green.
+It’s a quite large range with very few gaps, the only colours I’m personally missing personally would be a dark turquoise, a dark blue-grey and a dark blueish green.
 Maybe something to consider for future expansions of the range, The Army Painter?

-Check out part 2, where look at the metallic and effect paints, as well as Quickshade inks.
+That’s it for part 1.
+Check out part 2, which covers the metallic and effect paints, as well as Quickshade washes:

 Did you like this post?
 Then why not support Tale of Painters by using our affiliate links for your next hobby purchases: Noble Knight Games / Chronicle Cards / Amazon / ebay.
 No extra costs for you and we'll get a small kickback.
 Or become a patron on Patreon for exclusive tutorials, hobby resources, and behind-the-scenes content.
 We are hobbyists like you and do all of this in our spare time.
 Your support will help us cover our monthly costs and fund future projects so we can bring you more and better content.
 Thank you very much 😊